al6x/jslang/blog/misunderstanding-of-javascript.md

 created its own clone called JScript).

-For a couple of years JavaScript lived small unnoticeable life and used mostly for adding miscellaneous simple visual effects on web pages and nobody really cared much about it.
+For a couple of years JavaScript lived small unnoticeable life and used mostly for adding simple visual effects on web pages and nobody really cared much about it.

 Until the explosion of web and internet - when huge corporation suddenly realized how vital and important that part of technology is.
 And that's when interesting things started to happen.

-At that time JavaScript was pretty weak language - lots of design flaws (after all it was just a prototype), bad performance, development tools.
-What's worse - it was impossible to change it, even to fix bugs - because such fixes break tons of already existing sites.
+At that time JavaScript was pretty weak language - with bugs, design flaws (after all it was just a prototype), bad performance and development tools.
+What's worse - it was impossible to really change it, even to fix bugs - because such fixes will break millions of already existing sites.

 So, there was very interesting situation - JavaScript became the key technology, but still no one can really change it, even to improve or fix bugs.
 All changes should be backward compatible.

 But, money can make dreams real, especially if it's really big money.
-Huge companies invested tons of money, research and development into Browsers - and miracle happened.
-Flawed and buggy prototype became **one the best dynamic language available**.
+Huge companies invested tons of time, research and development into Browsers - and miracle happened.
+Flawed and buggy prototype became **one the best dynamic language** available.

 ## Strengths

-Brendan Eich is a smart guy, and even with the given constraints "make it look like Java and Visual Basic" he still manage to keep the core of the language clean and powerful.
+Thankfully creator of JavaScript is a smart guy, and even with the given constraints "make it look like Java and Visual Basic" he still managed to keep the core of the language clean and powerful.
 The core of JavaScript looks more like a Lisp than Java or Basic.

-JavaScript is dynamic and functional language with closures and prototypes.
+So, JavaScript is dynamic and functional language with closures and prototypes.

 It's also
 [the fastest interpreted language](http://benchmarksgame.alioth.debian.org/u32/which-programs-are-fastest.php) -